-Exploration was initiated with the first shaft sunk on Swartberg (“Black Mountain”).
-Exploration and evaluation continued sporadically and in a desultory fashion until 1970 when Phelps Dodge Corporation initiated a diamond-drilling programme.
+Exploration was initiated with the drilling activities at Swartberg (Afrikaans for Black Mountain).
+Exploration and evaluation continued sporadically until 1970 when Phelps Dodge Corporation initiated a diamond-drilling programme.

 The Swartberg orebody is intersected.

-The most-promising orebody at Noeniespoort se Kop (“Broken Hill’) is intersected.
+The most-promising orebody at Noeniespoort se Kop (Broken Hill) is intersected.

-The Aggeneys Mountain (“Big Syncline”) orebody is intersected.
+The Aggeneys Mountain (Big Syncline) orebody is intersected.

 Phelps Dodge commissions a feasibility study for an underground mine.